+Finland is affected by the global economic situation and its positive and negative trends.
+If economic wellbeing is polarised between different demographic groups and regions, social, cultural and health-related polarisation will also challenge the Finnish welfare system.
 In general, the Finnish welfare system offers a high level of services that have contributed to build and maintain a robust Finnish society.
 Finnish society has a high level of trust in authorities and in fellow citizens as well as a general trust in the ability of society to recover from crises.
 General willingness to help and provide volunteer help during a crisis is diffuse (OECD, 2017; Kekki and Mankkinen, 2016).

-However, if economic wellbeing becomes polarised between different demographic groups and regions, this can challenge the Finnish welfare system.
-For instance, the average age of the population is increasing at the fastest rate among the EU countries and the ageing of the population is not spread equally throughout the land, since the population of the sparsely populated areas is mostly ageing (OECD, 2020a; OECD, 2019).
-In economically healthy growth centres, the political challenge is to increase wellbeing and income equality, since inequality can lead to further disparities among residential areas and increase the risk of growth of criminality.
+Inequality and marginalisation are the most serious factors of conventional threats to security, such as crime and becoming a victim of crime.
+In Finland, the average age of the population is increasing at the fastest rate among the EU countries and the ageing of the population is not spread equally throughout the land, since the population of the sparsely populated areas is mostly ageing (OECD, 2020a; OECD, 2019).
+In economically healthy growth centres, the political challenge is to increase wellbeing and income equality, since inequality can lead to further disparities among residential areas.

-In general, the Finnish society is becoming more diverse due to several reasons.
-Lifestyle differences between generations are increasing.
+Finnish society is becoming more diverse due to several reasons.
+Lifestyle differences between different generations are increasing.
 The role of authority is changing and power is distributed in a new way.
-Population diversity has increased as a result of migration, as well, with the introduction of new and different values and life styles.
-On the one side, this enriches the Finnish society, but, on the other side, this can also lead to social segregation and confrontation among social groups.
-In general, a society that is fragmented in terms of values is also more vulnerable to the spread disinformation (Finnish Ministry of Interior, 2019).
+Population diversity has increased as a result of migration, as well.
+New and different values have been introduced: on the one side, they enrich Finnish society, but, on the other side, they can also separate people in groups and increase confrontations and conflicts between them.
+In general, a society that is fragmented in terms of values is also more vulnerable to the spread disinformation, aiming to accelerate confrontations (Finnish Ministry of Interior, 2019).